en de

 Can minerals increase weight gain?

-Minerals don’t contain calories or protein and cannot help you gain weight.
+Minerals don’t contain calories or protein and cannot help with weight gain.
 On the contrary, nutrient deficiencies can decrease appetite, making it difficult to put on weight.

 Do rapid weight gain pills exist?